How to Write a Construction Agreement?

 3. Provide a Project Description

 The project description must be brief and concise.
 State an overview of what the project will be and what is it all about.
 There is no need to include every detail of the proposed project, just state the necessary details as an overview.

 4. Detailed Description of How the Project will be Done

 Provide an exact detailed description of how the project will be done.
 Describe and enumerate the things needed for the project such as materials, tools, and the types of equipment to use during the construction of the project.
-The materials needed must be explained and specified.
+The materials needed must be explained and specified in the same service agreement.
 To avoid unexpected work and additional costs of the project, it is important to include understanding the terms and conditions in the contract to avoid misunderstandings.